SeanMaxMyla/IGME-110-Repo/my-listicle.md

 ## Counter-Strike

 ## Other
-//dota, ricochet, deadlock, etc (also gmod)
+//dota, ricochet, deadlock, deathmatch classic, day of defeat